Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrating.md

 There are two steps to migrating your installation from Alfresco Content Services 5.x with Alfresco Search Services to Alfresco Content Services 6.2 with  Search and Insight Engine.
 First you need to upgrade to Alfresco Content Services 6.2 with Search Services, and then migrate Search Services to Search and Insight Engine.

+> **Note:** You can't upgrade Alfresco Content Services 5.x using Docker Compose.

 1. Upgrade from Alfresco Content Services 5.x to Alfresco Content Services 6.2, for more see [Upgrading from Solr 4 to Solr 6 search](https://docs.alfresco.com/search-enterprise/tasks/solr4-solr6-migration.html).

     > **Note:** You can't do this using Docker Compose.

-2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.2 with Search Services 1.3 or above](#Migrating Content Services 6.2 with Search Services 1.3 or above).
+2. Migrate from Search Services to Search and Insight Engine see [Migrating Content Services 6.2 with Search Services 1.3 or above](#Migrating-Content-Services-6.2-with-Search-Services-1.3-or-above).

 ## Migrating using Docker Compose